 Filtering software is used to block or filter access to visual depictions that are obscene and all child pornography and other objectionable material, which includes pornography, obscene material, and other material that may be harmful to minors, in accordance with the Children's Internet Protection Act (CIPA).
-The District may also block or filter other content lacking educational value or benefit or that poses a threat to the network, and will take measures to prohibit unauthorized disclosure, use, and dissemination of personally identifiable information regarding students.
+The District may also block or filter other content lacking educational value or benefit or that poses a threat to the network, and will take measures.
+The Administration will take measures: to assure the digital safety and security of students when using e-mail, chat rooms, distance learning platforms, and other forms of direct electronic communications; to prohibit unauthorized access, including "hacking" and other unlawful activities by minors online; to prohibit unauthorized disclosure, use, and dissemination of personally identifiable information regarding students.
 Students shall not use any website, application, or methods to bypass filtering of the network or perform any other unlawful activities.
 In addition to the District's use of filtering software, every user must take responsibility for his or her use of the network and Internet and avoid these sites.
-The Administration will educate minor students about appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms and cyber-bullying awareness and response.
+The Administration will; to educate minor students about appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms and cyber-bullying awareness and response.
 Students should report accidental or inappropriate computer or Internet access to a teacher or administrator for blocking.
 Students are also strongly urged to immediately report any harassing, threatening, intimidating or other improper message received through the Darien electronic environment.
-Internet usage is logged and monitored for use consistent with Board policy.
+Internet usage is logged and monitored for use consistent with Board policy. ; and to restrict students' access to online materials that are obscene or obscene as to minors or contain child pornography, to the extent practicable when students are using Board-owned computers or devices and Board-provided Internet access.